hiptest/hiptest-publisher/README.md

  - Selenium IDE
  - SpecFlow
  - Swift (XCTest)

-*Cucumber Expressions is standard Cucumber syntax that makes use of [Cucumber Expressions](https://cucumber.io/docs/cucumber/cucumber-expressions/)

 You can specify the output language and framework in the command line, for example: